0x80/isolate-package/README.md

 ## Usage

-Run `pnpm add isolate-package -D` or do the equivalent for `yarn` or `npm`.
+Run `npm install isolate-package --dev` or do the equivalent for `yarn` or `pnpm`.

 This package exposes the `isolate` executable.
-Once installed you can run `npx isolate` in any package directory _after_ you have build the source files, and by default this will produce a directory at `./isolate`.
+Once installed you can run `npx isolate` in any package directory _after_ you have build the source files.
+By default this will produce a directory at `./isolate` but this can be configured.

 You will probably want to add the output directory to your `.gitignore` file.

-### Deploy to Firebase
+### Deploying to Firebase

-This solution allows you to deploy to Firebase from multiple packages in your monorepo, so I advise you to co-locate your `firebase.json` file with the package, and not place it in the root of the monorepo.
+You can deploy to Firebase from multiple packages in your monorepo, so I advise you to co-locate your `firebase.json` file with the source code, and not place it in the root of the monorepo.

 In order to deploy to Firebase, the `functions.source` setting in `firebase.json` needs to point to the isolated output folder, which would be